Use Overhead Space

 Countertop space is at a premium and it is where you do 90% of your work.
 If you have a smaller kitchen this space is at a premium.
 Maximize ever inch of countertop space by choosing a single sink.
 It can be a little larger and deeper than normal and still save considerable space over a double sink installation while maximizing your countertops for work flow.
 The very popular square bottom sinks are a perfect solution for your new kitchen.
 Zzone Homes are experts at kitchen design and kitchen renovation.
 We can and have handled every type of kitchen renovation or build imaginable including moving load bearing walls if need be.
 We live and work right here in Halton Region, call for a free consultation.
 We also excel at basement renovations, bathroom renovations and full home renovations.

-We are located in Halton Region with head office in Stoney Creek and satellite offices in Burlington and Hamilton.
+We are located in Hamilton-Wentworth and Halton Region with head office in Stoney Creek and satellite offices in Burlington and Hamilton.
 Visit by appointment only please.